fenago/kafka-advanced/lab_guides/md/lab_overview.md

 **Key Features**

 - Build efficient real-time streaming applications in Apache Kafka to process data streams of data
-- Master the core Kafka APIs to set up Apache Kafka clusters and start writing message producers and consumers
+- Master the core Kafka APIs to set up Apache Kafka cluster and start writing message producers and consumers
-- A comprehensive guide to help you get a solid grasp of the Apache Kafka concepts in Apache Kafka with pracitcalpractical examples
+- A comprehensive guide to help you get a solid grasp of the Apache Kafka concepts in Apache Kafka with practical examples

 **What You Will Learn**